 Step 5: Right-click in the empty space and check both ‘Show Disabled Devices’ and ‘Show Disconnected Devices’

-The microphone should appear in the list.
-Notably, a grayed-out icon indicates the device exists but needs activation.
+Your microphone should appear in the list.
+A grayed-out icon indicates the device exists but still needs activation — which the next section covers.

 Enable the Microphone in Sound Settings

-Windows 11 sometimes disables recording devices automatically.
-Consequently, this works best when the hardware appears in Device Manager but applications cannot access it.
+Windows sometimes disables recording devices automatically after updates or hardware changes.
+This fix works best when the hardware appears in Device Manager but applications cannot access it.

 Step 1: Open Sound settings by right-clicking the speaker icon and select ‘Sound settings’ from the menu